999-year leases in Hong Kong: History

-They were almost exclusively granted from 1849 to May 1898 on Hong Kong Island and in Kowloon.
+They were almost exclusively granted from 1849 to May 1898 on Hong Kong Island and in Kowloon (South of Boundary Street).
 Some exceptions include Hang Cheong Tai Building (1900), Cheung Ling Mansion (1900), Ka Yue Building (1901), Princeton Tower (1901), Lun Fung Court (1903) and the Consulate General of the United States, Hong Kong and Macau, which was granted a 999-year lease in April 1999.
 The US Consulate had an option to buy the plot as a freehold in its 1950 lease, but this was eliminated in 1999 in exchange for the 999-year lease.

 The only current freehold in all of Hong Kong belongs to St John's Cathedral, which was granted freehold in 1847 with perpetual ownership under the condition that the land be used as a church.
 The University of Hong Kong had a freehold, which was surrendered in the 1920s in exchange for a 999-year lease.

 Some leases were marginally shorter, ranging from 978 to 997 years.
-In a December 2016 research publication, the Legislative Council said that "At present, only a few pieces of land on the Hong Kong Island and Kowloon are with the lease term of 999 years."
+In a December 2016 research publication, the Legislative Council said that "At present, only a few pieces of land on the Hong Kong Island and in Kowloon are with the lease term of 999 years."

 Lots

-Land in Hong Kong is separated into "lots," pieces of land which are leased out by the government.
+Land in Hong Kong is separated into "lots", pieces of land which are leased out by the government.
 Lots can be further broken down into portions of Sections, Sub Sections, Remaining Portions, and Extensions.

 A single building can be erected on one lot or a combination of different lots and portions.
 As each lot is leased out by the government with its own terms, a single building may therefore sit on land with multiple lease terms.
 For example, Floral Tower at 22 Robinson Road is built on 3 lots, each with different terms- IL 347: 999 years from 27 November 1849, IL 392: 999 years from 17 March 1855, and IL 717: 999 years from 25 June 1861.

 The government provides several tools which can be used to inspect lots: